 Cointegration suggests that even if stocks move in different directions in the short term, they will likely revert to a common mean over the long term.
 This concept is crucial for pairs trading, where you’d simultaneously buy and sell two cointegrated stocks based on their deviation from the mean.

-On the other hand, mean reversion strategies focus on the tendency of a security's price to revert to its historical average.
-Chan argues that spotting these opportunities requires rigorous and a solid understanding of market behaviors.
+On the other hand, mean reversion strategies focus on the tendency of a security’s price to revert to its historical average.
+Chan argues that spotting these opportunities requires rigorous data analysis and a solid understanding of market behaviors.

 As you journey through this section of the book, you’ll discover that these models are not static.
 They evolve with the market and technological advancements, making continuous learning and adaptation a must for anyone interested in statistical arbitrage.